plebhash/sv2-explained/md/01-mining.md

 - Deterministic
 - Fixed size output (in bits)
-- Pre-image resistance
+- Preimage resistance
 - Collision resistance

-Although the hash can be seen as a number, it is usually encoded as a string of characters.
+Although the hash is a binary number, it is usually encoded as a string of characters for human readability.

 ---